 To book an appointment to give notice you must be a British or EEA national.
 You must also live in Bedford Borough and pay your Council Tax to Bedford Borough Council.

 book an appointment with the Registrar to give notice

-Appointments take 30 minutes per person (so if you are both attending together it will take 1 hour)
+Appointments take 30 minutes per person (so if you are both attending together it will take one hour).

-If one or both of you is subject to immigration control or does not hold a British or EEA passport.
-You will both need to give your Notice of Marriage at a Designated Register Office.
+If one or both of you is subject to immigration control or does not hold a British or EEA passport, you will both need to give your notice at a Designated Register Office.
 Bedford is not a Designated Register Office.

 Civil Registration Service

 St Paul's Square

 All payments must be made by debit/credit card.

 - The fee for entering a notice of marriage or civil partnership is £35 for each person.